We’ll be keeping this page updated.

 Players: 1-8 | Minutes: 15+

 What’s great about Magic Maze is that it works just as well as a filler game as it does as a “main course” game.
 You can play one of the middle levels as a one-off game or you can see how many levels you can play through before you lose.
-It’s one of my group’s favorite real-time games and it’s one of the best filler games out there for six or more players.
+It’s one of my group’s top real-time board games and it’s one of the best filler games out there for larger gaming groups.

 Read our Magic Maze review